Please make use of the information provided on 800score to find Prep resources, including:

 If you’re lucky, you’ll be able to identify by the end of the test what section of the test is experimental.
 That can give you a psychological advantage and also give you a good idea of whether you should cancel your score or not.
 If you figured that section 2 was experimental, and that’s the one you did poorly on, you don’t need to cancel your score, because it’s probably experimental.
 Conversely, if you screwed up on section 4, you can be sure that that’s not going to be experimental.

 Of course, you can cheat and flip through the book and see that there are two reading comp sections, which would tip you off to the one in the first 3 sections being the experimental section, but we don’t condone cheating.
-If you’re caught flipping through the book, you’re not going to go to law school.
+If you’re caught flipping through the book, you’re not going to go to business school.

-The highest score on the LSAT is 180, but only about 20 people a year earn this score.
+The highest score on the GMAT is 180, but only about 20 people a year earn this score.
 The lowest score is 120.
-The median score is 150; if you score 150, you have performed better than 50% of LSAT test takers.
+The median score is 150; if you score 150, you have performed better than 50% of GMAT test takers.
 If you score 160, you are already in the 80th percentile.
 It’s only a 10-point jump, but it is a huge jump in terms of percentile rank.
 A score of 164 represents the 90th percentile.
 A score of 170 reflects a minority of test takers — fewer than 3% of test takers score higher than 170.

 On June 09, 83 out of 101 questions